websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 ### Image

 Use *image* Fragments to add a configurable `image-square` element to a Content Page.
-As part of configuration, determine whether to use the image's original size, or if you want it to adjust to fit its context.
+As part of configuration, determine whether to use the image's original size, or adjust it to fit its context.
 To select an image, determine its resolution, and set its alt text, go to the `image-square` element's *Image* tab.

 ### Paragraph